DavidGinzberg/IsraelFellow/_notes/2014-11-16-IP-discussion.md

 # Try to ping the IP address of someone sitting next to you
 # Try to trace the route to someone else's computer using `tracert`
 # Try to trace the route to [www.google.com](www.google.com)

+#3 DNS (Domain Name Server)

+~Resolution between IP address and Host name (Name resolution)~

+names are easily remembered than IP addresses

+#4 DNS mini-exercise
+- ping google.com
+- ping www.google.com

+*Local name resolution*
+- ping localhost
+- C:\Windows\System32\drivers\etc\hosts

+When you type a URL the computer checks first in the hosts file for the URL.
+If it's not found then it goes to the next level for the DNS (usually the default gateway)